Charn Mao Hern Kew Huang Keng 葱茅园九皇宫 2016

 Preparations for the Nine Emperor Gods Festival – Part 4: Bamboo Cutting Ritual

 Another important component of the preparations for the festival is the bamboo cutting ritual.
-Bamboo is a central feature in many Chinese folk religion rituals as it has been regarded to be a sacred object that signified purity and spirituality.
+Bamboo is a central feature in many Chinese folk religion rituals as it has been regarded to be a sacred object that signifies purity and spirituality.
 Besides being a symbol of purity, the long bamboo stalk in the Nine Emperor Gods Festival serves as a ‘flag’ or a geographical indicator to inform the Nine Emperor Gods the location to descend.
-Attached to both a metal pole as well as the Nine Emperor Gods lamp, the bamboo stalk is a primary feature in all Nine Emperor Gods Festivals.
+Attached to a metal pole, the bamboo stalk and the nine lamps are a primary feature of the Nine Emperor Gods Festival.

-After being retrieved, the bamboo stems were transported back to Kew Huang Keng.
-Speedily, the members began to erect the bamboo stems against the metal pole (Figure 24).
-Effortlessly, one of the experienced members scaled the tall ladder to secure the remaining parts of the bamboo stems (Figure 25).
+After being retrieved, the long bamboo stalk is transported back to Kew Huang Keng.
+Speedily, the members begin to erect the bamboo stalk against the metal pole (Figure 24).
+Effortlessly, one of the experienced members scaled the tall ladder to secure the remaining parts of the bamboo stalk (Figure 25).

-Anchored to the pole, the bamboo stems stood tall and straight (Figure 26).
-At the same time, another member skilfully attached the bamboo stems to the Nine Lamps (Nine Emperor Gods lamp) as seen in Figure 27.
+Anchored to the pole, the bamboo stalk stands tall and straight (Figure 26).
+At the same time, another member skillfully attaches the bamboo stems to the Nine Lamps (Nine Emperor Gods lamp) as seen in Figure 27.
 After securing the bamboo stems, a Taoist priest appeared from the temple.
 He began to perform a short ritual to “bless” the bamboo which already had talismans pasted on its stem.